 - It does not appear to have an owner

 If the vehicle meets some of the above criteria, and you have checked, where possible, its tax and MOT status, complete our Report an abandoned vehicle form.

-You should either inform us via our app or the Love Clean Streets service or contact us at 01493 846478 if you see graffiti on council property.
+You can report on graffiti or fly posting via our street problem section, or contact us at 01493 846478, if you see graffiti on council property.

 If you see offensive graffiti on private land, you should tell the landowner.
 Landowners can contact us for advice.

-If you are aware of offenders responsible for persistent dog fouling, you can inform us via our app or the Love Clean Streets service or contact us at 01493 846478.
+If you are aware of the offenders responsible you can report persistent dog fouling via our street problem section, or contact us at 01493 846478.

 We may issue you with an £80 fixed penalty if you do not clear up your dog's waste, or you may be prosecuted in court.
 Dog waste bags are available from most pet shops and vets.

 How do I report a lost or stray dog?